maxmelichov/Transport/README.md

 # Transport
 Nice addition to Israeli apps
 Recently the minister of transportation decided to make new payment rates that depend on distance.
-This application calculates the distance and tells the user how much he needs to pay.
+This application calculates the distance and tells the user how much he needs to pay

 Highlights: